 Your Webmaster (L) With Geoffrey Parker, August 10, 2010 (Source: Webmaster)

-NC126M also landed once and is recorded in the Peterson Field Register.
+NC126M also landed once and is recorded in the Peterson Field Register on August 13, 1930.
 It was flown by Hadley F. Hershey.

 There appears to be no evidence of passengers being carried.
 Briefly